hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

 I obtained my wonderful runtimes by using pruning and efficient data structures.
 Pruning is removing branches of the recursion tree as early as possible, which can exponentially speed up the code at the cost of a linear slowdown.
 Good data structures can combined speed up the code by a factor of more than 100 times!

 I do two types of pruning: initial and non-initial.
 * The initial pruning makes sure that "shuffling the boxes" never occurs so that trivially repeated solutions do not appear.
-Basically, when trying to place a number in a box, the code does not allow that number to placed in any other empty box by having the recursive function return after the first empty box.
+Basically, when trying to place a number in a box, the code does not allow that number to be placed in more than one empty box by having the recursive function return after the first empty box.
-* The non-initial pruning looks at all numbers between the current and the current best, and, if any are currently known to be unplaceable, prune!
+* The non-initial pruning looks at all numbers between the current and a bit after the current best, and, if any are currently known to be unplaceable, prune!

 I have three main data structures...
 ```